artcuddy/project5-foodsnap-backend/TESTING.md

 ![Results for foodSNAP detail view](/documentation/screenshots/foodsnap-tests.webp)

 ### Profile View
-- Created 4 tests to check that a valid id will retrieve a rprofile, an invalid id will not retrieve a profile, check wether a user can update their own profile.
+- Created 4 tests to check that a valid id will retrieve a profile an invalid id will not retrieve a profile and check wether a user can update their own profile.

 ```
 class ProfileListViewTests(APITestCase):